vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-To make use of our validations, let's create a protocol, so that if a class conforms to the protocol, it now has the capability to use the methods of our custom Validatable objects.
-Like if a class conform to the UITextFieldDelegate it now have to capability to use the methods of the UITextFieldDelegate.
+To make use of our validations, let's create a protocol, so that if a class conforms to the protocol, it now has the capability to use the methods of our custom `Validatable` objects.
+Like if a class conform to the `UITextFieldDelegate` it now have to capability to use the methods of the `UITextFieldDelegate`.

 ```swift
 protocol Validator {